ellienntatar/FindPlayer/README.md

  - FindPlayer.findp
  - FindPlayer.findplist

- If you have any ideas for additional commands feel free to send me an email at ellienntatar@outlook.com
+ If you have any ideas for additional commands or you've found a bug feel free to send me an email at ellienntatar@outlook.com

  Thank you!